laminlabs/lamindb/README.md

 - **unified access:** query any number of storage locations (local, S3, GCP, https, HF, R2), SQL databases (Postgres, SQLite) & ontologies
 - **biology aware:**
   - _data structures:_ validate, annotate & query formats like `DataFrame`, `AnnData`, `MuData`, ... backed by `parquet`, `zarr`, HDF5, LanceDB, DuckDB, ...
-  - _entities:_ organize features & labels in registries for experimental metadata ([LIMS](https://en.wikipedia.org/wiki/Laboratory_information_management_system)) & extendable ontologies
+  - _entities:_ organize features & labels in registries for experimental metadata & extendable ontologies
+  - [_LIMS_](https://en.wikipedia.org/wiki/Laboratory_information_management_system): can be connected to LaminHub and then serve as a LIMS for wetlab scientists
 - **queryable & batch-loadable:** manage schemas to impose integrity on arrays for distributed queries & batch loading
 - **reproducible & auditable:** auto-version artifacts, execution reports, source code, and compute environments; hashes, timestamps, user attributions
 - **zero lock-in:** runs in your infrastructure and is _not_ a client for a Lamin REST API